 Merging Cells

 Merging cells is the most straightforward way to combine multiple cells into a single, larger cell.
 This creates a visually unified block that resembles a vertical cell.
-(See Also: How To Add Files To Google Sheets)
+(See Also: How To Insert Blank Rows In Google Sheets)

 Steps to Merge Cells